zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-associate-vm.md

 1. Select **Overview**.
 1. Select **Stop** at the top of the page to deallocate the VM.
 1. Go to **Configurations** on the left.
-1. In the **Capacity Reservation group** dropdown list, select the group that you want the VM to be associated with.
+1. In the **Capacity Reservation group** dropdown list, select the group that you want to associate to the VM.

 ### [CLI](#tab/cli2)